wenlzhang/obsidian-copy-metadata/README.md

 - Copy file creation time into clipboard
 - Append file creation time into file name

-This plugin will automatically update a modified property in your frontmatter/YAML when you edit a note.

 ## Usage

 Copy Metadata uses [moment.js](https://momentjs.com/docs/#/displaying/format/) to format the metadata time info.
 In addition, **square brackets** are needed to surround the content that is not part of the format string.